Gyre Therapeutics, Inc. (NASDAQ:GYRE) President Songjiang Ma Sells 2,000 Shares

-Gyre Therapeutics, Inc. (NASDAQ:GYRE – Get Free Report) President Songjiang Ma sold 2,000 shares of the stock in a transaction that occurred on Wednesday, March 12th.
-The stock was sold at an average price of $11.74, for a total value of $23,480.00.
-Following the completion of the transaction, the president now directly owns 2,835,260 shares of the company’s stock, valued at $33,285,952.40.
-This trade represents a 0.07 % decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Gyre Therapeutics, Inc. (NASDAQ:GYRE – Get Free Report) President Songjiang Ma sold 2,000 shares of the business’s stock in a transaction dated Monday, March 17th.
+The shares were sold at an average price of $12.09, for a total transaction of $24,180.00.
+Following the transaction, the president now directly owns 2,829,260 shares of the company’s stock, valued at $34,205,753.40.
+The trade was a 0.07 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Songjiang Ma also recently made the following trade(s):